 Features include a stretch powder skirt, water-resistant zippers, wrist gaiters with a thumb hole, and a removable helmet-compatible hood.
 For great ventilation, there's H2Flow System Mechanical Venting.
 Concerned about safety?
 This jacket also has the RECCO® Advanced Rescue system, which is a technology that helps rescuers find you if something happens like an avalanche.

 Looking for an affordable ski jacket?
 This regular-fit option from Burton doubles as a snowboard jacket.
-It uses breathable, waterproof DRYRIDE fabric with critically-taped seams.
+It uses breathable, waterproof DRYRIDE fabric with critically taped seams.
 This protects areas like your neck and shoulders.

 The inside is made with Living Lining and 40% recycled Thermolite, which regulates your body temperature as you get warm or cold.
 In the body, there are 80 grams of Thermolite.
 In the sleeves, there are 60 grams.
 For ventilation, there are mesh-lined pit zips.

 To keep snow and moisture out of your jacket, there's a powder skirt and water-resistant zippers.
-Other features include a contour hood with an easy-to-use rear pull adjustment, microfleece pockets, and a media/goggles pocket.
+Other features include a contoured hood with an easy-to-use rear pull adjustment, microfleece pockets, and a media/goggles pocket.
 There's also a pass pocket and dump pocket.
 The jacket comes in several colors and uses bluesign-approved materials.

 If you can afford the luxury, the athletic-fit Arc'teryx Macai has it all.
 It uses Gore-Tex fabric, which is one of the most popular materials for snow jackets.
 It's fully windproof, breathable, and waterproof.
 Because the membrane is bonded to both the outer fabric and inner lining, the jacket is more durable!
 The insulation combines 750 grams of European goose down and synthetic Coreloft for an exceptionally warm and comfy interior.